-These sleep tips will work wonders.
+These sleep tips will work wonders to get your baby and toddler (and preschooler) to nap at the same time.
 You may also enjoy knowing how to encourage sleeping in and longer naps and quick and easy ways to get your newborn to sleep well.
+And of course, a no fuss guide to sleep training.

 Imagine eating lunch with the kids, tidying up the house a bit, then putting them all in their cribs or beds at the same time for a nap.
 Then imagine the silence and time you’ll have for the next hour, or two or three.
 What would you do with them?
 Is this a dream?
 Is she insane?
 Could it really happen?